Martyrs of Turon: Incident

-The miners' revolt collapsed shortly after the event, defeated by government troops, with over 3,000 miners killed in the process.
-The government forces were led by General Francisco Franco, who would himself rebel against the government two years later.
+The miners' revolt in Asturias collapsed shortly after the event, defeated by government troops, with over 3,000 miners killed in the process.
+Francisco Franco was one of the Generals involved in the fighting the rebellion, and he would himself rebel against the government two years later.

 Canonization

 The nine martyrs of Turon were venerated on 7 September 1989, and beatified By Pope John Paul II on 29 April 1990.
 They were canonized on 21 November 1999.

 Their memorial day is 9 October.